andrewguilas/ss-website/README.md

 - [x] Row editing
 - [x] Row creation
 - [x] Row selection with checkboxes
+- [ ] Make RouteId & TruckId field a selectable in "Create Order" & "Create Route" page respectively.
 - [ ] Resize columns automatically.
-Text wrap if necessary.
+Text wrap if necessary
-- [ ] Action button to open item in a new page
+- [ ] Action button to open item (and more details) in a dialog
-- [ ] Expandable detail panel (proxies)
 - [x] Alerts
 - [x] Icons for action buttons
 - [ ] Styling